openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

 Developers who work on the Open edX platform, both inside and outside of edX, need accurate and current documentation about platform architecture, APIs, and development best practices.

 **Developer documentation** is defined as written specification, instructions, and resources for software developers who extend and contribute to the Open edX platform.
 It does not include documentation resources targeted for edX learners, educators, researchers, and Open edX operators.
-Those are out of scope of this OEP and maintained at docs.edx.org_.
+Those are out of scope of this OEP and maintained at docs.openedx.org_.

 Developer documentation is inconsistent and poorly maintained.
 Documents are also difficult to find.
 They exist in multiple locations, including `Read the Docs`_, GitHub_ repositories, Confluence_ wiki, and `Google Docs`_.